guypwhunt/deployShinyAppOnOpenstack/README.md

 Create a router connecting the external network to your new network.

+Details on how to do this can be found [here](https://github.kcl.ac.uk/pages/maudsley-brc-cti/drive-health-hpc-training/cloud/exercises/)

 ## Step 5: Deploy a Virtual Machine

 Access the Openstack dashboard on the following [link](https://cloud.er.kcl.ac.uk/project/).